PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ### Creating a Snippet

 Snippets contain the logic of how your Dynamic Forms behave.
 Snippets should have meaningful names and Short Codes as Snippets are accessed by their Short Code.
-Following the trend where Screens shouldn't contain as little logic as possible, we'll create a Snippet that will execute the same Dummy Data as the Screen did before.
+Following the trend where Screens should contain as little logic as possible, we'll create a Snippet that will execute the same Dummy Data as the Screen did before.

 *5.* Navigate to the Snippets tab and create a snippet, giving it a Short Code of *player_search*.